Shea Serrano: Books

 Serrano's first book, Bun B's Rap Coloring and Activity Book, was published 17 September 2013.
 The book consists of coloring and activity pages based on popular rappers.
 The work was a collaboration with Houston rapper Bun B, although Serrano wrote and illustrated the book himself.

 Serrano's second book, The Rap Year Book: The Most Important Rap Song From Every Year Since 1979, Discussed, Debated, and Deconstructed, was published 13 October 2015 by Abrams Image.
-It soon appeared on The New York Times Best Seller List for the advice, how-to and miscellaneous category as well as the culture category.
+It soon appeared on The New York Times Best Seller list for the advice, how-to and miscellaneous category as well as the culture category.
 In March 2016, the book was optioned for a documentary series.
-In September 2016, the book was listed by Billboard as one of the 100 best music books of all-time.
+In September 2016, the book was listed by Billboard as one of the 100 best music books of all time.

 Serrano's third book Basketball (and Other Things) was published in October 2017.
 Illustrator Arturo Torres, Serrano's collaborator on The Rap Year Book, also illustrated Basketball (and Other Things).
 It debuted at number two on The New York Times Best Seller list for the advice, how-to and miscellaneous category.
 In November 2017, it climbed to number one on The New York Times best-seller list for the sports and fitness category.
 On 31 December 2017, former U.S. President Barack Obama mentioned Basketball (And Other Things) in a Facebook post describing his favorite books of the year.

-Serrano's fourth book Movies (And Other Things) was published in October 2019 and became his third consecutive number one bestseller on The New York Times best-seller list.
+Serrano's fourth book Movies (And Other Things) was published in October 2019 and became his third consecutive number one bestseller on The New York Times Best Seller list.

 Television

-In addition to the documentary project based on The Rap Year Book, Serrano also has a sitcom in development.
+In addition to the documentary project based on The Rap Year Book, Serrano also created a sitcom based on his life called Primo.
 In October 2017, ABC Studios ordered a pilot for the show, written by Serrano and produced by Serrano and Michael Schur.
 The Hollywood Reporter described the project as "a single-camera comedy...based on Serrano's life growing up in a family with five uncles who all have different perspectives on manhood."
 On Twitter, Serrano wrote that he "got tired of waiting for there to be more mexicans on TV so i asked [Schur] to help me try & make a family sitcom for ABC about them."
+The show debuted in May 2023, to wide acclaim.